3b1b/manim/README.md

 git clone https://github.com/ManimCommunity/manim.git
 ```

 depending on whether you want to use HTTPS or SSH.
-Finally, run the
+Finally, after having cloned this repo, run the
 following:

 ```sh